Mnemonic Devices

 Chunking

 Chunking is breaking large pieces of information down into smaller groups or units.
-It is based on the idea that short-term is limited in the number of things that can be retained.
-A common rule is that a person can remember 7 (plus or minus 2) “items” in .
+It is based on the idea that short-term memory is limited in the number of things that can be retained.
+A common rule is that a person can remember 7 (plus or minus 2) “items” in short-term memory.
 If you try to remember groups of items in chunks of more than 9, your brain gets confused.

 Chunking decreases the number of items you are holding in memory by increasing the size of each item.
 Instead of trying to remember the string of 10 number individually it would be easier to remember by grouping or chunking them.
 For example, it is easier to remember a phone number as 401 771-5895, instead of 4017715895.
 Therefore, instead of trying to remember 10 individual numbers, you are remembering three larger numbers.